 Pride Auto Care Reflects a Love for Trusted Car Repair

 The Pridemore family can proudly say that its members have owned and operated shops for car repairs for more than three decades.
-This group of brothers have grown their business to five bustling shops in the Denver metro area.
+These brothers have grown their business to five bustling shops in the Denver metro area with shop management software.

 “We’re a local, Colorado-proud ownership of brothers who actually get along,” they say.
 “We love and respect each other and treat our employees and customers like family.
 We are blessed with amazing, loyal customers who are our friends and neighbors.”

 The Pridemore brothers – Al, Vince and Dwight – oversee car repairs in Littleton, Centennial, Parker and Longmont, Colorado.
 Their brother and business partner Darrell died in 2016 after fighting cancer for seven years.
 Since then, a new generation has come to work at the shops.

 “We’ve served our south Denver Metro neighborhoods for more than 30 years with honesty, integrity and the best car care you can find,” the company website says.
 “The Pridemore family has built its reputation on down-home values with friendly customer service and our ‘no excuses’ service promise.”